nikolasdoan/ROS-HARMONI/README.md

-# ROS-HRI: Implementation of Multi-modal AIs on Robot Operating System to enhance Human-Robot Interaction
+# ROS-HARMMONI: Human-AI-Robot Multi-modal Interaction Interface

 ROS-LLM is an advanced framework that combines the power of Large Language Models (LLMs) with ROS 2 to create a more natural and intuitive human-robot interaction system.
 This project extends the original ROSGPT work by adding real-time voice interaction capabilities, making it easier for users to control robots through natural language and voice commands.